 Step Three

 Complete the Mastercard Foundation Doctoral Scholarship application.
+The link to the application form will be shared at the upcoming info sessions.
 Deadline for submission of the completed application is October 10, 2025, at 11:59 p.m.
 EST (Toronto time).
-If your application for the Mastercard Foundation scholarship meets all criteria and is approved by the Scholarship Admission Committee, you will receive an email to move forward to step three.
+If your application for the Mastercard Foundation scholarship meets all criteria and is approved by the Scholarship Admission Committee, you will receive an email to move forward to step four.
 These notifications to successful applicants will be made by November 1, 2025.

 Step Four